Practice Policies & Patient Information

 In addition to staff being involved in risk assessments and significant events, at Imperial Medical Practice all staff and contractors receive IPC induction training on commencing their post.
 Thereafter, all staff receive refresher training annually.

-Various elements of IPC training in the previous year have been delivered at the following times: Hand Washing – Blue stream, Infection control – Blue Stream
+Various elements of IPC training in the previous year have been delivered at the following times: Hand Washing – Blue stream (mandatory training), Infection control – Blue Stream (mandatory training)

 Policies and procedures